GoodreadsInstagramPinterestRSSTwitter

 Photo taken last fall as I was brewing this on my windowsill.

-On the mend now thanks to sick soup, lots of love, rest, garlic oil and elderberry tea.
-Elderberry tea recipe: To one cup of hot water or basic herbal tea like peppermint add a couple spoons of elderberry juice concentrate, a couple spoons of echinacea tincture and 1/2- 1 tsp of powdered slippery elm bark (if your throat is feeling raw).
+To one cup of hot water or basic herbal tea like peppermint, add a couple spoons of elderberry juice concentrate, a couple spoons of echinacea tincture and 1/2- 1 tsp of powdered slippery elm bark (if your throat is feeling raw).

 This particular brew is lacking slippery elm or you'd see "floaties" in the cup.